-Games have age restrictions and include symbols to show what they include.
-These are helpful when deciding if a game is suitable for your child.
-You can also use age restrictions to set limits on what is available for your child to play.
+Video game age restrictions can help show what content is suitable for your child’s age.
+You can also use them to set limits on what is available for your child to play.

 You don’t have to share your details with us – there are lots of reasons why you might want to remain anonymous, which we will respect.
 All calls are confidential, and we will always seek your agreement before we share any of your details with other organisations.
 The only time we will share information without your consent is if we think there is a life-threatening situation, or if you or someone else might be at risk of significant harm.
 On these occasions we may need to contact the Police, Ambulance Service or Children’s Social Care.